fridde/ndb_docs/updating_mysql_db.md

 - include "DROP TABLE"
 - remove "IF NOT EXISTS"

-Now export the structure of your local database (or find it in misc/SQL_data) and visually compare both the remote structure and the local structure and look for important differences in
+Now export the structure of your local database (or find the latest backup in misc/SQL_data) and visually compare both the remote structure and the local structure and look for important differences in

 - column names
 - new or removed columns